markshuttle/redis-snap/README.md

 # redis-snap

-This is an out-of-tree snap for Redis, the popular data store.
+This is snap for Redis, the popular data store.

 ## Building

-With Ubuntu 16.04 and snapcraft installed:
+With Ubuntu 16.04 and snapcraft:

 ```
 git clone https://github.com/markshuttle/redis-snap